oaworks/website/README.md

 Your steps should be:

 1. Change to the develop branch
-2. make some changes in develop
+2. Make some changes as you wish
-2. commit them in develop
+3. commit them when you're ready
-3. pull from develop to check in case someone else made changes
+4. View on the test: site oab.test.cottagelabs.com

-4. If all OK, push to develop
+#### to release

-5. View on the test: site oab.test.cottagelabs.com
+If you're happy with the above changes & everything has been tested

-6. checkout master
+5.
 7. pull from master
 8. merge develop
 9. push to master